 - Calmly stop any harmful actions or remove objects and stand in between the children. - Crouch to the child's / children level. - Acknowledge feelings e.g. you look upset, angry, worried - Ask the child / children in turn what the problem is, encouraging each child to listen e.g. she took my toy away - Clarify the problem and offer possible solution choices.
-Ask them to think of their own solutions. - Support the children to ensure that they are able to continue to behave appropriately

-Praise and give attention to the children who demonstrate appropriate behaviour e.g. well done for taking turns / letting your friend have a go first etc.
+Ask them to think of their own solutions. - Support the children to ensure that they are able to continue to behave appropriately - Praise and give attention to the children who demonstrate appropriate behaviour e.g. well done for taking turns / letting your friend have a go first etc. - Use the 1-2-3 Magic counting system for any witnessed inappropriate behaviour.